sdpjswl/ASJPlistHelper/README.md

 # License

-ASJPlistHelper is available under the MIT license.
+ASJPListHelper is available under the MIT license.
 See the LICENSE file for more info.